 Enterprise Linux is any distribution of the open-source Linux operating system that is targeted to the commercial market — not to consumers—for use on corporate or small business servers, desktops, workstations and mobile deployments.

-Once dominant platforms for mobile devices in the AIDC Industry, Microsoft has announced that they will be discontinuing support for their Windows® CE and Windows® Embedded Handheld (Windows Mobile) operating systems later this year.
+Once dominant platforms for mobile devices in the AIDC Industry, Microsoft has announced that they will be discontinuing support for their Windows® CE and Windows® Embedded Handheld (Windows Mobile) operating systems.
 Many users are making the Android platform their mobile OS of choice and industry leaders are responding to demand.

 What’s at the end of the rainbow?